rydurham/L4withSentry/readme.md

 ## Laravel 4 with Sentry 2

-This is a demo of Sentry 2 integrated with Laravel 4
+This is a demo of Sentry 2 integrated with Laravel 4.
+Keep in mind that this is not yet working, as of 3/19/13.
+I have been pulled away to another project - I hope to get back to this soon.